Taoist Temple (Hanford, California)

 The Taoist Temple at No. 12 China Alley in Hanford, in Kings County, California, dates from 1893.
-It was listed on the U.S. National Register of Historic Places (NRHP) in 1972.
+Also known as the Kwan Tai Temple, It was listed on the U.S. National Register of Historic Places (NRHP) in 1972.

 Background

 It is historically significant as a surviving authentic structure from Hanford's Chinatown, after it moved to the 200-foot-long China Alley in the 1890s, after a fire in the previous Chinatown area.
 China Alley served the second largest population of Chinese in the U.S., behind San Francisco.
 The temple itself was argued in its NRHP nomination to be valuable "as an example of typical late 19th century indigenous construction, with oriental overtones.... in keeping with the theme of the original Hanford Chinese settlement and with the buildings still remaining."

 The Taoist Temple Museum is open for tours once a month.

 China Alley, where the temple is located, was listed as one of the 11 most endangered historic places in America in 2011 by the National Trust for Historic Preservation.

 On the evening of May 12, 2021, the building was heavily damaged by fire.
 Although the building itself did not sustain structural damage, the fire still caused severe smoke and heat damage to the second-floor temple room and its artifacts, which will require significant clean up and conservation.